spammenotinoz/uc2/README.md

 ## Updating

-In your terminal at the root of your local ChatLabs repository, run:
+In your terminal at the root of your local Ultimate Chat repository, run:

 ```bash
 npm run update